Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 Being a new mother is both an exciting and scary time.
 If you’re feeling a bit scared and anxious — don’t worry.
 You’re not alone.
 In fact, it’s common to have the baby blues for the first couple of weeks after you give birth.

 But what happens if those feelings of anxiety, depression, and fear continue after that?
 It’s possible you may be suffering from postpartum depression.
-This is a form of depression that happens exclusively in new mothers, most likely because of sudden hormonal changes.
+This is a form of depression that happens exclusively in new mothers, due to sudden hormonal changes, lack of sleep, adjustment to this new life phase, and many other factors.
 If you think you might be suffering from this condition, check out this list of common signs to see if they sound familiar.

 1. Your Baby Blues Aren’t Getting Better

-After giving birth, your hormonal levels are way out of whack.
+After giving birth, your body undergoes significant hormonal changes.
 Throughout pregnancy, your body will have produced large amounts of two hormones: progesterone and estrogen.
-These hormones help to make your uterus a hospitable place for the baby, but they are also important for the production of dopamine and serotonin.
+These hormones help to make your uterus a hospitable place for the baby, but through some intricate mechanisms, they also impact mood: after you give birth, your progesterone and estrogen levels drop abruptly which can contribute to moodiness.

 Nurx offers prescription treatment for anxiety and depression for as little as $0 in copays or $25 per month without insurance.